amar-codingenthusiast/currency-converter/README.md

 ## Credits

-This project was built by Amar Kumar.
+This project is built by Amar Kumar.
 It is a simplified version of Google's currency converter and is intended for educational purposes.

 ## License